Michaelangel007/apple2_hgr_font_tutorial/README.md

     console.log( out );
 ```

-And who said Javascript was a useless language? :-)
+And who said JavaScript was a useless language? :-)

 That's all folks!
 Now go write some cool font blitter code.